Gov. Cuomo provides Wednesday coronavirus update for NYS

 |0.5%

-The Governor also reportedly confirmed 636 additional cases of novel coronavirus, bringing the statewide total to 418,225 confirmed cases in New York State.
-Of the 418,225 total people who tested positive for the virus, the geographic breakdown is as follows:
+The Governor also confirmed 700 additional cases of novel coronavirus, bringing the statewide total to 422,703 confirmed cases in New York State.
+Of the 422,703 total people who tested positive for the virus, the geographic breakdown is as follows:

 |County